zendframework/zend-validator/doc/book/validators/string-length.md

 - `encoding`: Sets the `ICONV` encoding to use with the string.
 - `min`: Sets the minimum allowed length for a string.
 - `max`: Sets the maximum allowed length for a string.
-- `length`: Holds the actual length of the string.

 ## Default behaviour